jonpugh/atlas-help/getting-started/package-services-with-artifacts.html.md

 An artifact could be an ISO for a physical machine, VM image, AWS AMI, or Docker container.
 For example you can create AWS AMI for a web service, database, load balancer, etc.
 A Packer template defines what software is installed on the machine image.
-Below is the Packer template from the [example repo](https://github.com/hashicorp/atlas-examples/tree/master/getting-started) that creates an AMI for a web server with apache installed:
+Below is the Packer template from the [example repo](https://github.com/hashicorp/atlas-examples/tree/master/getting-started) that creates an AMI for a web server with Apache installed:

 	{
 	    "builders": [{